ashtekar/agent-bio-summary-v2/README.md

 ## 🧬 Overview

 Agent Bio Summary V2 is an intelligent, agentic system that automatically generates daily synthetic biology and biotechnology summaries using LLM-driven tool calling.
 Built on OpenAI's Agent SDK with Langchain integration, it provides automated article discovery, intelligent summarization, and personalized email delivery.
 This system was designed to educate motivated high school students on advances and applications of synthetic biology.

 ## 🚀 Key Features

 ### **LLM-Driven Intelligence**
-- **OpenAI Agent SDK**: Intelligent decision-making using configurable OpenAI models
+- **LangChain AgentExecutor**: Intelligent decision-making with automatic tool orchestration
 - **Tool Calling**: Dynamic tool selection based on context and requirements
 - **Model Flexibility**: Support for GPT-4o, GPT-4o-mini, and other OpenAI models
 - **Context Awareness**: Maintains state throughout the entire execution process
+- **Hub-Managed Prompts**: All 5 prompts versioned and managed in LangSmith Hub

 ### **Automated Workflow**
 - **Smart Article Discovery**: Google Custom Search API with site-specific filtering